dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
-* Maybe the web standards for extensions APIs is actually good enough?
-Chromium browsers (Chrome, Edge, Opera) all pretty much have the same APIs and FireFox also has very similar APIs.
-They all use the Manifest file format.
-Safari is the most different.
-If I can get the browser extension to be "virtually universally usable across all platforms" then I can do away with the manual mode, which only existed for the same reason of being usable across all platforms.
-  This would loosen up the design constraints of the code architecture.
 * Create an extension HTML page as an alternative to `generate-html.html`.
 This page will render the post data in a similar way but it will stop short of the downloading step.
 This page is meant to be used as an ephemeral view.
 Why?
   This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and